Peeradech-Phola/pinecone_upsert_retriever/README.md

 ---

-## Configuration
+## ⚙️ Configuration

 ### 1. Set Up Environment Variables

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the project root directory with the following content:

 ```env
 PINECONE_API_KEY=your_api_key